silbaer/lost-places/README.md

-# lost-places
+# Lost places
-Database with lost places
+Database with lost places based on a earlier version of the "Urbex Elite" Google map.